-- 1. Share the story, picture, symbol or thing you brought this time.
-Listen carefully to find out why this is important to your partner.
-What can you learn about your partner from this? - 2.
-Opening prayer: Make the sign of the Cross and read aloud the passage from Galatians 5:13. - 3.
-God's Plan of Salvation: God's plan for salvation includes US.
+1. Opening prayer: Make the sign of the Cross and read aloud the passage from Galatians 5:13.

+- 2. God's Plan of Salvation: God's plan for salvation includes US.
 We are part of the kingdom of heaven, if we chose to be.
-Discuss what that means to you. - 4.
-Sin: Sin is something we all struggle with.
+Discuss what that means to you. - Sin: Sin is something we all struggle with.
 There are two types of sins that we commit, mortal and venial.
 Use the internet (and reliable sources like EWTN, Catholic Answers, etc. NOT Wikipedia) or the Catechism of the Catholic Church, and review the two types of sin.
 Come up with five examples of both.
-Record these on your worksheet. - 5.
+Record these on your worksheet. - 4.
 Reconciliation: Discuss your recent experience at Reconciliation.
 Was it difficult to go?
 How did you feel afterwards?
 Discuss the Sacrament of Reconciliation and what it means to you.
 Share with your mentor your joys and struggles (if any) with the Sacrament.
 Make a plan to go to receive the Sacrament together sometime in the near future (before the next session).
-Record the date on your worksheet. - 6.
+Record the date on your worksheet. - 5.
 Read and Discuss: Read and discuss Matthew, Chapter 5 together.
 What stands out to you?
-What one (or more) things do you think are really important in this passage? - 7.
+What one (or more) things do you think are really important in this passage? - 6.
 Snack: If you haven't already done so, share your snack.
-You are encouraged to work and discuss and eat. - 8.
+You are encouraged to work and discuss and eat. - 7.
 Closing Prayer: Pray the Our Father together, stopping at the end of each line and discuss as indicated: